 As people grow older, it is likely that they will eventually need additional care.
 Some people may be able to care for their elderly family members themselves, while others may need to hire home health aids or consider moving their loved ones into a nursing home or other assisted living facility.

 While many of these facilities offer the best of care to their residents, it is important to be able to recognize signs of abuse and negligence.
-The Centers for Disease Control and Prevention reports that approximately 500,000 adults over the age of sixty are abused or neglected each year, and it is likely there are many cases that are never reported.
+The Centers for Disease Control and Prevention reports that approximately 500,000 adults over the age of 60 are abused or neglected each year, and it is likely that many cases that are never reported.

 Types of Elder Abuse and the Warning Signs